davidemecugni/OperatingSystems/README.md

 # Operating Systems
 This repository contains all the material for the Operating Systems course at University of Modena in the Computer Science Engineering course, held by prof. Letizia Leonardi.

+All the material here provided can be used during the exam(up to 2024 at least).

-## First part: Shell
+## First part
 - PDF with all past midterm exams with description and solution provided by prof. Letizia Leonardi
-- PDF with main Bash commands taught during the lessons
+- PDF with Bash commands taught during the lessons
-- ScriptGerarchie is an utility to make a tree of folders and files to test recursive programs
+- TreeScript is an utility to make a tree of folders and files to test recursive programs
-- Snippets for fast code completion
+- Snippets of Shell code frequently used in the exams

-## Second part: C
+## Second part
+- PDF with all past final exams with description and solution provided by prof. Letizia Leonardi
-- PDF with C functions from std libraries
+- PDF C_primitives with all the C primitives used in the exams
-- Snippets for fast code completion
+- Snippets for C(over 4k lines!) with all the functions and patterns used in the exams
+- Snippet for makefile with all possible checks and flags for warnings and errors

+### tester.py utility
+This utility tests .sh and .c files for the exams.
+It checks that the exit codes are progressively correct and, for the C part, checks the number of memory operations to verify proper handling of exit on error conditions.

 ### From .md to .pdf
 ```console